siwhelan/taskManagerGUI/README.md

 # Acknowledgements

  - [@TomSchimansky](https://github.com/TomSchimansky) for the awesome work on [customTkinter](https://github.com/TomSchimansky/CustomTkinter), a python UI-library based on [Tkinter](https://docs.python.org/3/library/tkinter.html), which provides new, modern and fully customizable widgets.

+## Feedback

+If you have any feedback, suggestions/feature requests or notice any bugs please reach out to simon@swhelan.dev